neuefische/web-exercises/sessions/react-styled-components/lotr-app-styling/README.md

 To create the box shadow of the books, you can use the predefined variables.

+> 💡 If you are working in your own app, note that the random book button (bonus challenge of the last session) is not part of the design anymore.
+You can safely delete it.

 ### Dark Mode

 Implement the light and dark mode theme.
 Use the predefined color variables.